 To be eligible for the HomeStart Grant you must:

-To be eligible for a Welcome Home Loan you need to meet certain minimum criteria:
+To be eligible for a First Home Loan you need to meet certain minimum criteria:

-For more information and full eligibility criteria check out the Welcome Home Loan site.
+For more information and full eligibility criteria, jump over here.

 All the basic info you need to know about KiwiBuild is at your fingertips, in our handy printable